er-knight/CPP-Notes/README.md

 Characters and Strings:
 - Character literal is enclosed in single quotes.
 Ex., 'h'.
-- String literal is enclosed in double quotes, Ex., "harry"
+- String literal is enclosed in double quotes, Ex., "harry".